penguin-teal/clhasher/README.md

 - `-z <BYTES>`/`--length=<BYTES>` Number of bytes of input to hash.
 Defaults to `0` for automatic.
 - `-0`/`--hash-nul` When length is automatic, includes the `\0` `NUL` to hash (by default does not hash the `NUL`).
 - `-e`/`--escape` Allow escape sequences in the inputted string (see [Escaping](#escaping)).
+- `-m`/`--multi` Individually hash each line of input (splits input by a line feed).
+Also automatically reports any collisions.
 - `-v`/`--verbose` Describe what is happening.
 - `-?`/`--help` Print help list.
 - `--usage` See usage message.